jusunkim328/hippocampus/README.md

 | Blindspot | Daily at 4am | `generate_blindspot_report` |
 | Domain Sync | Hourly | `sync_knowledge_domains` |

-> **Why MCP instead of Elastic Workflows?** Elastic Workflows (Technical Preview, ES 9.x) have an execution engine bug — registration succeeds but execution fails immediately.
+> **Why MCP instead of Elastic Workflows?** Elastic Workflows (Technical Preview, ES 9.x) have an execution engine bug: registration succeeds but execution fails immediately.
 All workflow functionality has been migrated to MCP tools.

 ---